DawnScience/scisoft-core/uk.ac.diamond.scisoft.analysis/src/doc/Diamond_SciSoft_Analysis_User_Guide/source/2d_tools.rst

 Image Plotting Tools
 ====================

+Images have a range of tools such as zooming and

 The image plotting tools appear automatically when an image (two-dimensional data array) is plotted.
 You can choose an image tool by going to the tool action menu: